nxp-auto-goldvip/gvip/README.rst

 ===================

-This guide contains the steps to quickly deploy GoldVIP images, setup the board connectivity and try out some vehicle gateway use-cases.
+This guide contains the steps to quickly deploy GoldVIP images, setup the board connectivity and try out some vehicle gateway use cases.

 Setup cable connections
 =======================